The Compliance Check Most Small Businesses Skip Until It's Too Late

 Second: Audit your current state.
 Do you have an employee handbook?
 When was it last updated?
 Do you have documented hiring procedures?
 Vendor contracts?
 Data privacy policies?

-Third: Bring in experts.
-You need an employment attorney to review your handbook.
-You need a compliance consultant or HR professional to assess your gaps.
-You need a CPA who understands your industry's specific requirements.
+Third: Bring in the right experts.
+You need an employment attorney to review your handbook, a compliance consultant or HR professional to assess your gaps, and a CPA who understands your industry's specific requirements.

-This isn't something to DIY or delay.
+This isn't something to do yourself or delay.
 The cost of getting it right is a fraction of the cost of getting it wrong.

 Ready to Assess Your Compliance?

 If you're not sure where you stand, or if you know there are gaps but don't know how to prioritize them, let's talk.
-We work with businesses across industries — healthcare, manufacturing, professional services, nonprofits — to identify compliance vulnerabilities and build a roadmap to address them.
+We work with businesses across industries to identify compliance vulnerabilities and build a roadmap to address them.
 We also help you connect with the right legal, HR, and industry-specific experts so you're not trying to solve this alone.